 What does Andrew Haigh have to say?

 Two months after I first tried to contact him and four hours after publishing the update above, Haigh sent along a reply, which I can excerpt here: “Sorry you felt you wasted all that money on the ticket.
 You should maybe lower your expectations in life.”
 To match his tact?
-(See .)
+(See update.)